 - Water: Stay hydrated while on the road, especially during the island tour.
 You can buy water in the town proper of Calayan Island or just refill reusable containers to save money and to save the planet.

 - Sunblock/Rash guard: It’s is very likely that you’ll get hooked by the turquoise water of the island so be sure to apply for sunscreen protection or wear a rash guard with UV protection.

 - Small and Big Plastic Bag: If seasick, a small plastic bag comes in handy.
-If travel bag is not water proof, bring along a big plastic bag (I used a large garbage bag) to keep it dry all throughout the journey.
+If the travel bag is not waterproof, bring along a big plastic bag (I used a large garbage bag) to keep it dry all throughout the journey.

 - Pocket Money: ATM is not available on the island and chances of getting stranded is very high (due to weather conditions or machine boat problems) so be sure to bring extra cash.

 - Camera: The Calayan Island experience is surely impossible to forget the trip.
 You can either use your senses to capture and savor each moment or better yet, use a camera so you can share the experience with other wanderers.

 - Power Bank and Flashlight: As mentioned earlier, the power supply on the island is very limited.
 Hence, these items might be of great help during the quiet, dark nights on the island.

 - Aqua Shoes (or hiking shoes/sandals): Protect your feet from rocks and other sharp objects during the island tour.
 Bring along your aqua shoes, hiking sandals or lightweight water/hiking shoes.

 The Must-see Destinations